chrismwsas/sdet-java-template-example/README.md

 https://github.com/eclipse/egit-github/tree/master/org.eclipse.egit.github.core#core-orgeclipseegitgithubcore

-You may also want to use an existing test framework that you are familiatr worth.
-You should choose the technologies you are most familair and comfortable with.
+You may also use an existing test framework that you are familiar with e.g. Cucumber for BDD).
+You should choose the technologies you have experience in and are comfortable with.

 ## Example Code